 Hopp til hovedinnhold

 A format can produce multiple different types of resources.
-The output must be a list of JSON objects, or a single JSON object, where each match an output resource schema described below.
+The output must be a list of JSON objects or a single JSON object, where each matches an output resource schema described below.

 Note that the output can contain multiple different types, for example: